nikarav/DTU-Pay/README.md

 - Payment,which includes transferring money from the account that the customer has in the bank to the account of the merchant in the bank.
 - Fetching payment reports to the manager, merchant and customer.
 However, the payment reports differ based on the role that requests the information, e.g. the manager should be aple to see all of the payments.

-The figure below @fig:payment depicts the payment process.
+The figure below depicts the payment process.
 It is assumed that the customer and the merchant are already registered with DTU Pay and that the customer has obtained at least one token.

 ![payment](./pictures/payment.png){#fig:payment}